Science Lesson: Discovering Waves and Energy

 Once students understand how waves transfer energy, they focus on a wave’s frequency and the factors that affect the pitch of sound produced by a stringed instrument.

-The frequency of a wave is the number of waves that pass a set point in a given amount of time.
-Frequency is closely related to pitch, which describes how high or low a sound seems.
-A wave with a higher frequency has a higher pitch than a wave with a lower frequency.
+- Frequency is the number of waves that pass a set point in a given amount of time, and a wave with a higher frequency carries more energy than a wave with a lower frequency if both waves have the same amplitude.

 Prepared hands-on materials, full year grade-specific curriculum, and personalized live professional development designed to support mastery of current state science standards.